Bayesian Feature Selection in Joint Quantile Time Series Analysis

-The (joint) quantile forecast is an interval forecast appealing in many economic applications (\cite{chernozhukov2005iv}), generated as a range of specified coverage probability under the (joint) forecast distribution.
-That is, the $95\%$ prediction interval is defined by the $2.5\%$ and $97.5\%$ quantiles of the (joint) forecast distribution, and the $80\%$ prediction interval is defined by the $10\%$ and $90\%$ quantiles of the (joint) forecast distribution.

-In this paper, we propose the multivariate quantile Bayesian structural time series (MQBSTS) model for the joint quantile time series forecast, which is the first such model for correlated multivariate time series to the author's best knowledge.
-The MQBSTS model also enables quantile based feature selection among a pool of contemporaneous external time series predictors, which is the first time that a fully data-driven quantile feature selection technique applicable to time series data to the author's best knowledge.
-Different from most machine learning algorithms, the MQBSTS model has very few hyper-parameters to tune, requires small datasets (e.g. $500$ observations) to train, converges fast, and is executable on ordinary personal computers (e.g. Intel(R) Core(TM) i$3$-$8145$U CPU @ $2.10$ GHz, installed memory (RAM) $8$ GB).
+The (joint) quantile forecast is appealing in many economic applications (\cite{ley2007jointness}), such as value at risk in the finance industry in order to develop a strategy for trading and/or hedging purposes.
+Recently, \cite{griffin2022bayesian} proposed a Bayesian quantile time series model for asset returns which beautifully handled formal Bayesian inference on quantiles.
+It is an open question so far on how to incorporate the feature selection technique in joint quantile time series analysis, which is our goal of this paper.